purificacao/keras_tuner_MNIST/README.md

-# PoC showing how to set up Keras Tuner for fine tune CNN hyperparameters: a computer vision task.
+# PoC showing how to set up Keras Tuner to fine tune CNN hyperparameters: a computer vision task.

 This repository compares the results given by the three available Classes in keras Tuner library, which are: